Open to new roles

 Power and Simplicity in Balance

-Significant reduction in tool-switching and manual report stitching
+Significant reduction in tool-switching and manual report stitching.

-2+
+2+ Years

-Unified workspace replacing multiple disconnected platforms
+A single unified workspace replacing multiple disconnected platforms.

 Reflection